 “It’s easy for international students to meet other international students, but it’s a good mixture of both on campus,” Kira says.
 “It’s good to meet not only with international students but with locals, as well, because they’ll take you to where the locals go, like the waterfalls.”

-Going to the other side of the world isn’t only about parties and kicking back.
-Studying in another country opens the door to having a kind of education that you can’t get back home.
-Highlights of Kira’s studies in Australia include going on field trips to the Tablelands, Yarrabah and Holloway’s Beach.
+Going to university isn’t only about parties and kicking back.
+Studying can open doors to new opportunities and experiences.
+Highlights of Kira’s studies include going on field trips to the Tablelands, Yarrabah and Holloway’s Beach.

 “Go to class,” she says.
 “You’re here to learn.
 It’s a different way of teaching here and you’re going to learn different things than you would back home.
 Make the most of both the education and the facilities that the Tropics have to offer.”